 - Keep the environment clean, and regulate the temperature.

-Managing pH, Oxygen Levels, and Water Cycles
+How to Manage pH, Oxygen Levels, and Water Cycles?

 - Properly managing pH levels, oxygen levels, and water cycles is essential for healthy plant growth.